Participants from a recent Momentum Skillshare in 2019

 Nicole Carty is a lead trainer and core team member at Momentum.
 Hailing from Atlanta, Georgia, Nicole a veteran of Occupy Wall Street and helped organize Millions March, a march of 100,000 people in New York City to protest police brutality.
 Nicole also founded the Crown Heights Tenant Union — an organization bent on fighting gentrification in Brooklyn.
 She currently works at PowerLabs.

 Biola Jeje is an organizer, digital strategist, and writer.
 Originally from Brooklyn, NY she became politicized through youth theatre in New York City.
 From there she has worked in the student movement, movement for Black lives, labor and environmental justice spaces.
 She helped organize the first National Student Power Convergence in 2012 and was a co-founder of New York Students Rising, a statewide student network dedicated to the defense of public higher education.
-She is currently based in Washington D.C.
+Biola is currently the Communications Manager at the Working Families Party and is based in Washington D.C.

 If you have questions, please email Cicia at firstname.lastname@example.org